Pros and Cons of LLC in Florida: Everything You Need to Know

 Is LLC Ownership Difficult to Transfer?

 Worth noting is that LLC ownership can be somewhat challenging to transfer.
 C Corporations have additional benefits when compared to an LLC, such as C Corps can see significant tax savings by participating in a Medical Reimbursement Plan.
 Like partnerships and sole proprietorships, LLCs receive the same advantage of pass-through taxation.
-In addition, like a corporation, LLCs benefit from limited liability protection.
+Also, like a corporation, LLCs benefit from limited liability protection.
 State statutes throughout the United States govern all LLCs.

 What Is Involved in Starting Up an LLC?